 However, the other three were found without major damage.
-On the right, you can see my wife Renée with the four crayons that flew.
+Above, you can see my wife Renée with the four crayons that flew.

 A Crayon is 93mm (3.66") long and 9mm (0.35") thick, overall.
 The outer paper wrapping (construction paper) is about .5mm thick, so the ends of the Crayon are actually thinner than the body.
 To build this into the rockets, I needed a nosecone with the transitions and a tail section with a thickness reduction.
 In the diagram below, the gray area indicates the paper wrapper (and main body tube in my rockets) and the black outline indicates the overall size of a Crayon.
 All dimensions are in millimeters.

 This is a bit stubby for a rocket (10x as long as their width), but well within the allowed limits.
 Since I decided to use Loc/Precision 2.56 tubing (66.8mm) and the widest part of a Crayon is 8.6mm, my rockets are 7.77x scale.

 |length of "covering"||76.4||593.6|